Climbing is the supreme discipline in pro cycling. The best climbers in the world attack each other on the most difficult hills at the Tour de France.

 Despite that, cadence is always lower when climbing, so you might train at low cadences when you plan to ride long hills but have none in your area.

 So, for our optimal performance, we need both.
 We need to stay seated but we also need to stand up.
-And this is what studies indicate as well: “Alternating between seated and standing positions occasionally during submaximal cycling is likely to improve performance by postponing fatigue in the principally active muscles.”
+This is what studies indicate as well: “Alternating between seated and standing positions occasionally during submaximal cycling is likely to improve performance by postponing fatigue in the principally active muscles.”

 You’re looking for a sweet spot where you can climb your best.